 kubelet is not updating its status anymore (see node status conditions), which effects eviction (see

 defaultNotReadyTolerationSeconds above).
-The shorter the time window, the faster Kubernetes will act, but the higher the chance of flapping behavior and pod trashing, so you may want to balance that out to your needs, otherwise stick to the default which is a reasonable compromise.
+The shorter the time window, the faster Kubernetes will act, but the higher the chance of flapping behavior and pod trashing, so you may want to balance that out according to your needs, otherwise stick to the default which is a reasonable compromise.

 This configures node auto-scaling in Gardener-managed clusters.
 See above and the docs for the detailed fields, especially about expanders, which may become life-saving in case of a zone outage when a resource crunch is setting in and everybody rushes to get machines in the healthy zones.